KavithaMunusamy/VendingMachine/README.md

  Steps to execute:
   The framework is developed using Maven and added <build> with org.apache.maven.plugins to run the application.

-  Open command prompt
+        1.Open command prompt
-  Move to the Project location
+        2.Move to the Project location
-  Give the command "mvn clean test" which will execute the test scripts to the validate the application
+        3.Give the command "mvn clean test" which will execute the test scripts to the validate the application